 After a few days:

-Move you wine to the counter, carefully.
+Move your wine to the counter, carefully.
 Put a clean bucket below.
 Siphon the wine into the clean bucket.

 Crush 5 camden tablets and add to a cup of warm water.
-The add 2.5 TSP of Potassium Sorbate to the water and stir it up.
+Then add 2.5 TSP of Potassium Sorbate to the water and blend it in a blender it up.
 Pour into the wine.
 Add water to the 5 gallon mark.
 Give it a good stir.
 This will stop the fermentation process, and begin clearing your wine.

-Wait 1 week, Siphon the wne into a clean bucket.
+Wait 1 week, Siphon the wine into a clean bucket.
 Cover and replace airlock.